ojilenoah/ecom/README.md

 3. Verify that the database schema has been pushed using `npm run db:push`
 4. Check the Vercel deployment logs for specific error messages

-For additional support, please open an issue in the GitHub repository.
+For additional support, please open an issue in the GitHub repository."# ecom"